venikman/FPF/FPF-Spec.md

 ### C.24:11 - Bias‑Annotation

-*Lexical firewall* and *notation independence* apply; no vendor tokens; mixed‑scale characteristics are never averaged; illumination remains a **gauge** unless a policy promotes it into dominance.
+*Lexical firewall* and *notation independence* apply; no vendor tokens; mixed‑scale characteristics are never averaged; illumination remains a **report only telemetry** unless a policy promotes it into dominance.

 #### C.24:12 - Didactic Quick Card (1‑screen crib)